My name is Tomas Laurinavicius.

 If you create 10 blog posts, you spread yourself too thin, there are millions of mediocre blogs online that receive close to none visitors because the content is just not good.

-Good news is that with so much mediocre content it’s easier (if you are willing to work hard) to stand out by creating well-researched and useful content that may not be sexy and may not get many shares but will solve the problems people have and search solutions for.
+The good news is that with so much mediocre content it's easier (if you are willing to work hard) to stand out by creating well-researched and useful content that may not be sexy and may not get many shares but will solve the problems people have and search solutions for.

 If you only focus on creating quality content, you'll be updating it with new data, research, and solutions.
 That’s what Google and people like.
 Useful and fresh content.
 Think about it, when you search for something and find two results, one is 2 months old and another one is 7 years old.
 You’re more likely to trust something fresh and updated.

-When you put all your time and resources in creating ONE piece of content, it’s easier to rank it on Google rather than having 10 pieces of content.
+When you put all your time and resources into creating ONE piece of content, it’s easier to rank it on Google rather than having 10 pieces of content.
 Links to your content are one of the most important factors that help Google decide what to show first.
 When you have one piece of content that is useful, it is easier to receive more links from other websites.
 If you have 10 blog posts and want to rank all of them, you’ll need 10 times more links to all individual pieces of content.
 For that reason, working on a single best piece of content and updating it helps you compound the links and establish a strong position on Google.

 Produce Quality Content